-- 35. The Meeting expressed support for strengthening cooperation towards the advancement and empowerment of women and youth participation in the region, through the ambit of the ASEAN Committee on Women (ACW) and the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC), and the ASEAN Senior Officials' Meeting on Youth (SOMY).
-Numerous regional initiatives in advancing gender equality have been finalised and implemented, involving key stakeholders, including the EAS participating countries. - 36.
-The Meeting emphasised the importance of promoting regional cooperation in articulating and advocating for women's economic empowerment and entrepreneurship as a key driver of an inclusive and sustainable growth in the region.
-The Meeting further highlighted the indispensable contribution of care work to sustainable development, social cohesion, and crucially, gender equality and women's empowerment which is increasingly shaping the cooperation and dialogue between ASEAN and EAS participating countries. - 37.
-The Meeting recognised child online protection as an urgent agenda that affects the region.
-The Meeting commended the initiative of the Senior Officials' Meeting on Social Welfare and Development (SOMSWD) and the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC) in safeguarding the rights of children in the digital space through convening the annual ASEAN ICT Forum with wider participation of the private sector from the IT and Communication industries.
-The Meeting expressed support in further accelerating the implementation of the ASEAN Regional Plan of Action for the Protection of the Rights of Children from All Forms of Online Exploitation and Abuse (ASEAN RPA on COEA) through collaboration on common agenda, including knowledge exchange and shared advocacy on child protection online. - 38.
-The Meeting expressed concern about child labour across the region.
-The Meeting expressed support for preventing and eliminating the worst forms of child labour guided by the ASEAN Roadmap on the Elimination of the Worst Forms of Child Labour by 2025.
-The Meeting looked forward to the adoption of the ASEAN Declaration on the Prevention and Elimination of the Worst Forms of Child Labour during the 44th and 45th ASEAN Summits spearheaded by the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC) and the Senior Labour Officials Meeting (SLOM). - 39.
-The Meeting expressed commitment to advancing gender equality and social inclusion through robust joint efforts in operationalising the ASEAN Gender Mainstreaming Strategic Framework (AGMSF) and the ASEAN Enabling Masterplan 2025: Mainstreaming the Rights of Persons with Disabilities in the three ASEAN Community pillars ensuring gender, disability, and social inclusion rights are integral in the ongoing and future collaborative initiatives among EAS participating countries.
+- 37. We expressed support for strengthening cooperation towards advancing equal participation, leadership and empowerment of women and youth in the region, including through the ambit of the ASEAN Committee on Women (ACW) and the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC).
+Numerous regional initiatives to advance gender equality have been finalised and implemented, involving key stakeholders, including the EAS Participating Countries. - 38.
+We emphasised the importance of promoting regional cooperation in articulating and advancing women's economic empowerment and entrepreneurship as a key driver toward inclusive and sustainable growth in the region.
+We further highlighted the indispensable contribution of care work, both paid and unpaid, to sustainable development, social cohesion, gender equality and women's empowerment which is increasingly shaping the cooperation and dialogue between ASEAN and EAS Participating Countries.
+We also emphasised the importance of youth economic empowerment and entrepreneurship, including through inclusive and equitable innovation, trade, business, human capital development, and financial inclusion. - 39.
+We recognised child online protection as an urgent agenda that affects the region.
+We commended the initiative of the Senior Officials Meeting on Social Welfare and Development (SOMSWD) and the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC) in safeguarding the rights of children in the digital space through convening the annual ASEAN ICT Forum with wider participation of the private sector from the IT and Communication industries.
+We expressed support in further accelerating the implementation of the ASEAN Regional Plan of Action for the Protection of the Rights of Children from All Forms of Online Exploitation and Abuse (ASEAN RPA on COEA) through collaboration on a common agenda, including knowledge exchange and shared advocacy on child protection online. - 40.
+We expressed concern on child labour across the region and expressed support to preventing and eliminating the worst forms of child labour guided by the ASEAN Roadmap on the Elimination of the Worst Forms of Child Labour by 2025.
+We looked forward to the adoption of the ASEAN Declaration on the Prevention and Elimination of the Worst Forms of Child Labour during the 44th and 45th ASEAN Summits spearheaded by the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC) and the Senior Labour Officials Meeting (SLOM). - 41.
+We expressed a commitment to advancing gender equality and social inclusion through robust joint efforts in operationalising the ASEAN Gender Mainstreaming Strategic Framework (AGMSF) and the ASEAN Enabling Masterplan 2025: Mainstreaming the Rights of Persons with Disabilities in the three ASEAN Community pillars ensuring gender, disability, and social inclusion rights are integral in the ongoing and future collaborative initiatives among EAS Participating Countries.